vadymmarkov/Pitchy/README.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Pitch_(music)):
 > Pitch is a perceptual property of sounds that allows their ordering on a
-> frequency-related scale,[1] or more commonly, pitch is the quality that makes
+> frequency-related scale, or more commonly, pitch is the quality that makes
 > it possible to judge sounds as "higher" and "lower" in the sense associated
 > with musical melodies.